At a Glance

 Upon opening the Encounter Details page, you’ll see a list of all encounters.

-When you click into an encounter, an editing modal will appear.
+When you click into an encounter, an editing window will appear.

-You may click into any section and edit it, then review and resubmit.
+You may click into any section and edit it, then review and either submit or save if it has already been submitted.
 See the new encounter creation walkthrough below for more details.

 If you simply want to view the information about the patient, insurance, providers, etc., you may of course do so and then simply click the X

-in the upper right corner to close the editing modal.
+in the upper right corner to close the editing window.

 Once you manually edit an encounter, that encounter will no longer automatically receive updates from your EHR.